rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 | ![VV](https://rbms-bsc.github.io/DCRMR/assets/pictures/transcription/forms_w_VV.png) | w | ![whole](https://rbms-bsc.github.io/DCRMR/assets/pictures/transcription/forms_w_WHOLE.png) | whole |
 | ![rv](https://rbms-bsc.github.io/DCRMR/assets/pictures/transcription/forms_w_rv.png) | w | ![weysse](https://rbms-bsc.github.io/DCRMR/assets/pictures/transcription/forms_w_weysse.png) | weysse |

-<a name="0.5.74.3">0.5.74.3</a> If the characters used to approximate a different character occur in the first five words of the title proper (the first six words if the title begins with an article), record a [Variant title](/DCRMR/title/Variant-title) for the form of title with the characters transcribed if considered important (see [1.6.X.X](/DCRMR/title/Variant-title/#1.6.X.X)).
+<a name="0.5.74.3">0.5.74.3</a> If the characters used to approximate a different character occur in the first five words of the title proper (the first six words if the title begins with an article), record a [Variant title of manifestation](/DCRMR/title/Variant-title-of-manifestation/) for the form of title with the characters transcribed if considered important (see [1.25.4.94](/DCRMR/title/Variant-title-of-manifestation/#1.25.4.94)).

 ## 0.5.8 Other transcription rules